Theory for polariton-assisted remote energy transfer: Introduction

-As a preview, we highlight the structure and the main conclusions of this work (the latter is summarized in Table \ref{tbl:summary}).
+As a preview, we highlight the structure and the main conclusions of this work (the latter are summarized in Table \ref{tbl:summary}).
 We begin by presenting the general Hamiltonian for spatially separated slabs of donors and acceptor chromophores in Section \ref{sec:Theory}.
 EET rates for a single or both chromophores strongly coupled to SPs are shown in Sections \ref{subsec:case1} and \ref{subsec:case2}, respectively.
-In the former case for SC donor, the rates are shown to be dependent on spectral overlap and can thus be modified for the polariton states for either enhancement or supression relative to rates with no SPs.
-This result is in stark contrast from the result of strongly coupling the acceptors to SPs: transfer to acceptor polariton states vanishes with system size and therefore EET converges to that of FRET (without presence of metal).
-For the case when both chromophores strongly interact with SPs, transfer is instead mediated by vibrational relaxation, but rates match those of the previous case due to the large influence of density of final states on the rates.
+In the former case, for SC to donors, the rates are shown to be dependent on spectral overlap and can thus be modified for either EET enhancement or supression.
+This result is in stark contrast with that of strongly coupling acceptors to SPs where, surprisingly, EET to acceptor polariton states vanishes for large enough samples.
+For the case when both chromophores strongly interact with SPs, transfer is instead mediated by vibrational relaxation, but EET rates are comparable to the previous case.
 In Section \ref{sec:application}, we apply the formalism to study a model system resembling cyanine dye J-aggregates.
-In addtion to the corroboration of the previous analysis, our simulations first demonstrate that applying SC to the donor enables long-range EET up to 1 micron.
-It is also shown that sufficently high SC to the acceptor induces a ``carnival effect'' that reverses the role of the donor and acceptor.
-Lastly, when both chromophores are strongly coupled to SPs, we calculate that EET can occur at chromophoric separations over hundreds of nm and report good experimental agreement for calculated rates.
+Our numerical simulations demonstrate that applying SC to donors only enables PARET up to 1 micron.
+We also show that sufficently high SC to acceptors induces a ``carnival effect'' that reverses the role of the donor and acceptor.
+Lastly, when both chromophores are strongly coupled to SPs, we obtain sizable EET rates at chromophoric separations over hundreds of nanometers which are in good agreement with experiments.